 - Limited availability

 Now in its fourth iteration, the Juliana Furtado features several tweaks and upgrades to make your ride even better.
-From its variable chainstay lengths to a lower standover height to a bottom bracket that’s a little bit higher to accommodate additional travel, this women’s mountain bike caters to seasoned riders.
+From its variable chainstay lengths to a lower standover height to a bottom bracket that’s a little bit higher to accommodate additional travel, the C XT Complete mountain bike caters to seasoned riders.

 If you’re not familiar with the name behind the brand, Juliana (Juli) Furtado is a world-class mountain biker with an impressive resume that includes winning the cross-country event in the first official Mountain Bike World Championship in 1990 and a first-place finish in the Downhill World Championship in 1992.